-The following environmental mitigation and protective measures for wildlife and wildlife habitat are recommended:
+The following mitigation and protective measures for wildlife and wildlife habitat are recommended:

-- Construction equipment and vehicles are to yield to wildlife. - Inform construction personnel to not threaten, harass or injure wildlife. - If wildlife are encountered during construction, personnel are required to move away from the animal and wait for the animal to move off the construction site.
-If slow-moving wildlife (e.g., turtles, snakes) are observed on the highway and in danger, and if safe to do so, they should be moved off the highway by gently guiding the individual in the direction it was traveling.
-Handling of SAR is not permitted without an Endangered Species Act, 2007 (ESA) authorization.
+- construction equipment and vehicles are to yield to wildlife - inform construction personnel not to threaten, harass or injure wildlife - If wildlife are encountered during construction, personnel are required to move away from the animal and wait for the animal to move off the construction site.
+If slow-moving wildlife (e.g., turtles, snakes) are observed on the road and are in danger, and if safe to do so, they will be moved off the road by gently guiding the individual in the direction it was traveling.
+Handling of SAR is not permitted without an ESA authorization.